 Before your appointment

-There are no specific patient preparations required for most nuclear medicine and bone scan procedures.
-If there is specific preparation that you need to follow, we will let you know when you make your appointment.
+Some procedures have specific patient preparation requirements.
+This usually involves fasting for a set period.
+If there is specific preparation you need to follow, we will let you know when you make your appointment.

 Please ensure you bring your referral, Medicare card and any previous films with you to your appointment.